-Topics Map > Content Authoring > Content Authoring Pilot
+Topics Map > Content Authoring > Advanced Content Authoring and Reporting > Storyline

-This is an outline of the process to use a Storyline module with the content authoring pilot solution:
+This is an outline of how to use a Storyline module with advanced content authoring and reporting:

-- Design your Storyline module.
+- Step 2: Design your Storyline module.
 Some links to tutorials on how to get started building Storyline modules:

 - E-Learning Heroes "Getting Started with Storyline 360 and Storyline 3"